Charcej/weather-dashboard/README.md

 # Weather Dashboard

 ## Purpose
-A weather dashboard app that lets a user plug in a city and get the current date, temperature, windchill, wind, and himidity information, as well as a 5-day forecast for temp, win, and humidity.
+A weather dashboard app that lets a user plug in a city and get the current date, temperature, windchill, wind, and humidity information, as well as a 5-day forecast for temp, wind, and humidity.
 NOTE: I had a few issues making it work Internationally based on the API I chose to use so I made it a 'Canadian Weather Dashbooard' as it seems to work for all Canadian cities.

 ## This Version
 This version works quite well but in a future version I would make it work Internationally.
 Plus, in this version you have to type in a city each time - it does clear successfully but does not save in local storage and keep quick buttons available below search window.
+Plus, I had difficulty targeting the icon info and displaying it.

 All of these missing features were part of this assignment but my biggest obstacle with this assignment was time.
-Unfortunately I've run out of time to keep at the remaining issues to feature and so will have to circle back at a later date.
-This is a prime example of getting an MVP out the door.
+Unfortunately, I've run out of time to keep at the remaining issues to feature and so will have to circle back at a later date.
+I guess this is a prime example of getting an MVP out the door.

 ## Built With
 * HTML